 You will see a field to create a new database.
 Enter a name for your database, and click “Create Database” button.

-Next, you need to add user to the database.
-This will give the username you just created, all the permissions to work on your database.
+After that, you need to add this user to your database.
+This will give the username you just created, all the permissions to work on that database.

-Scroll down to ‘Add User to a Database’ section.
-Select the database user you created from the dropdown menu next to user, then select database, and click on the add button.
+You can do this by scrolling down to ‘Add User to a Database’ section.
+Simply select the database user you created from the dropdown menu next to user, then select database, and click on the add button.

 Step 6: Begin the Duplicator Migration Process

 Now we’re ready to run the installer.
-Navigate to this address in your browser window, replacing example.com with your domain name:
+Navigate to the following address in your browser window, replacing example.com with your domain name:

-Next, you will be asked to enter your MySQL host, database name, username, and password.
-Host is typically localhost, after that you will enter the details of database you created in previous step.
+Now, you will be asked to enter your MySQL host, database name, username, and password.

 Click on the next button to continue.